MarceloAmaral28/Fire-Induced-Concrete-Spalling-Dataset/README.md

 Apart from these imputations and the addition of `idx_original`, the values and row order were preserved.

-## Code availability

-An article associated with this dataset is currently being prepared for submission.
-Citation details will be added upon publication.

 ## Related article

 An article associated with this dataset is currently being prepared for submission.
 Citation details will be added upon publication.